Back to Articles

 Work does not fail inside steps.
 It fails between them.

 A draft is completed and sent.
 The output is done.
 The next step is review.
 If that review is not assigned or scheduled, the chain stops.
+The same applies to decisions.
+Options are prepared, but until a decision is made and acted on, the task remains open.
+Systems track visible steps like drafting or sending.
+They do not track transitions.

 That is where work stalls.
 If the next step is not assigned, the task is still incomplete.